 Your attorney must show causation to prove a defective road caused your accident.
 This means demonstrating that the road defect directly contributed to the crash rather than other factors like driver error or weather conditions.
 The attorney will use the gathered evidence, such as accident reconstruction reports and expert testimony, to show that the defect made the road unsafe and was a primary cause of the accident.

-Finally, your attorney will help document the full extent of your injuries and damage caused by the accident.
+Finally, your attorney will help document the full extent of your injuries and personal injury claims.
+Traumatic brain injuries can result from road defect accidents, making it crucial to document these injuries thoroughly.
 By adding up the cost of medical bills, lost wages, pain and suffering, and other losses from the crash, your attorney will demonstrate the severity of your injuries and the defective road’s role in causing the accident, thus maximizing your potential compensation.

 In South Carolina, the statute of limitations (the limit in time in which you can file a claim for damages) for filing a defective road accident claim is three years.
 This means you have 36 months from the date of your initial accident to file a claim against the party responsible.
 If you fail to file within this time frame, you will be barred from filing a claim.

 Navigating these complex laws of filing a claim against a government entity for a defective road accident is nothing if not tricky.
-That’s where the experienced Summerville car accident attorneys at Murphy Crantford Meehan come in.
-We have decades of experience handling the most challenging car accident cases, which helps us purse the compensation you deserve effectively and aggressively.
+That’s where the experienced Summerville car accident lawyers at Murphy Crantford Meehan handle Summerville car accidents.
+We have decades of experience handling the most challenging car accident cases, which helps us pursue the compensation you deserve effectively and aggressively.
 Don’t wait to file your defective road car accident claim.
-Instead, contact us today, and let’s discuss your case.
+Instead, contact us today, and let our lawyers discuss your case.